Schooling Jacks at Blue Corner

 With this in mind Lauren and Simon arrived at 1:30am on Saturday morning to a stifling hot airport (at least it didnt smell like vomit as in Manila) and were taken to a transfer hotel where they collapsed.
 Simon's impression was that Palau was supposed to be a remote archipelago in the middle of the pacific but its proximity to Japan meant plenty of old Japanese import vehicles driven by burly islanders.
 Just like South Auckland, but sans the glue sniffing.
 It's easy to tell when you're in Koror (the main/only town) that you're on an island but it was found to be surprisingly modern.
 The US government subsidises the islands to the tune of $15 million p.a. so perhaps that's the reason why?

-Taking the water taxi out of the harbour the next morning, Simon and Lauren
+Taking the water taxi out of the harbour the next morning, Simon and Lauren played the

 The Eco Explorer